Diagnosing Java Native Memory Issues

 Save and close the file.

-2.)
-Collecting the data via a Jenkins job
+2a.)
+Collecting the data with a Freestyle job

-Creating a new Freestyle job with a 'Build periodically' trigger on the Jenkins controller where you have enabled NMT Summary tracking will allow you to run the script mentioned above on an hourly basis as highlighted in the following screenshots:
+Creating a new Freestyle job with a 'Build periodically' trigger will allow you to run the script above hourly as highlighted in the following screenshots:

 freestyle_nmt.png